Should you go to the Grand Masked Ball at Versailles? Let’s talk about it!

 The dresses are long enough to cover your shoes for the most part!
 I ended up wearing my sneakers, and I’m so glad that I did!

 For men, some wore traditional shoes, but I saw a guy who dressed up his sneakers to look traditional.
 That was honestly brilliant!
+And you could getaway with black loafers too!

 Don’t want to carry a purse all night?
 Just wear bike shorts under your dress!
 The dresses are easy to lift up, so you can get bike shorts with pockets to store things!
 Plus, it’ll save you some discomfort if your thighs rub together when you’re walking around and dancing all night!